sraustein/zc/README.md

     $RANGE      ap-{:d} 10.0.1.101 10.0.1.200

-    ; Switches, also using $RANGE, but with numbering explicitly ; specified rather than inferred from the IPv4 addressing, ; equivalent to:
+    ; Switches, also using $RANGE, but with the numeric input to the ; format string explicitly specified rather than inferred from the ; IPv4 addressing.
+Equivalent to:
     ;
     ; sw-1              10.0.3.17
     ; sw-2              10.0.3.18